 You won’t want to miss the Baltimore Orioles home games at Oriole Park in Camden Yards.
 This became the Orioles’ official home in 1992.
 Inside the landmark 19th century railroad station, you can even take a behind-the-scenes tour if there are no Baltimore Orioles home games while you’re there.
 The park itself is worth seeing even if you don’t get to catch a game.

 If you’re a boxing fan, stop by the Upton Boxing Center.
 This is where some Golden Glove and Silver Gloves winners, US Olympic Team finalists, and Junior Olympic medalists have trained.

 At the entrance of M&T Bank Stadium, football fans can see NFL Super Bowl Champion and Hall of Fame inductee, Johnny Unitas.
 In the fall, catch a Baltimore Ravens football game.

 Banner Field was donated to the city by sportswear manufacturer, Under Armour, which is based in Baltimore.
 Banner field is a multipurpose field where you can watch a free recreational league game or even play yourself.

 Slainte Pub is a soccer fan pub named after Slainte in Fell’s Point.
 Here you will find 18 televisions that broadcast soccer games from around the world.

 You can find Pickles Pub behind left field at Camden Yards.
 This is a popular fan spot where you can get beer-battered fried pickles or a shrimp salad sandwich.

 There are numerous other destinations for sports fans besides Baltimore.
-You can even get some good deals on sports vacation packages nowadays to events like the Kentucky Derby, the 2020 Olympics, and the Rugby World Cup.
+You can even get some good deals on sports vacation packages nowadays to events like the Kentucky Derby, the 2020 Olympics, and the Euro Cup.